Georgia Foreclosure Laws and Procedures

 Georgia Deficiency Judgment Laws

 Then, the court will hold a hearing before it confirms the sale.
+(If the court confirms the sale, the lender may then file a lawsuit against the borrower to get a deficiency judgment.)
 The lender must serve you with notice of the hearing at least five days before the hearing date.
 At the hearing, the court will verify that the foreclosure sale price is at least as much as the property's fair market value.
 The court will also evaluate whether the lender followed proper foreclosure procedures by looking at:

 • the notices that the lender sent